Satori Cloud

 Is Satori Cloud available now?

 Satori Cloud is currently validating demand and shaping the first version.
-Join early access if your team wants to publish Confluence content as public website pages.
+Join early access if your team wants to publish Confluence content as a branded website.

 Want to turn Confluence pages into a website?

-Join early access and help shape a simpler way to publish selected Confluence content as clean public website pages.
+Join early access and help shape a simpler way to publish selected Confluence content as a branded, searchable website.